-Any event beyond the reasonable control of, and that occurs without the fault or negligence of, an Entity whose performance is prevented by the occurrence of such event.
-Examples of such a Force Majeure Event may include the following, subject to the limitations of the above sentence: an act of God, labor disturbance, act of the public enemy, war, insurrection, riot, fire, storm or flood, explosion, breakage or accident to machinery or equipment, or a curtailment, order, regulation or restriction imposed by governmental, military, or lawfully established civilian authorities.
+Any event beyond the reasonable control of, and that occurs without the fault or negligence of, an Entity whose failure to perform was proximately caused by the occurrence of such event.
+Examples of such a Force Majeure Event may include the following, subject to the limitations of the above sentence: an act of God, labor disturbance, act of the public enemy, war, insurrection, riot, fire, hurricane, tornado, lightning strike, flood, explosion, breakage or accident to machinery or equipment, or a curtailment, order, regulation or restriction imposed by governmental, military, or lawfully established civilian authorities.
+Notwithstanding the foregoing, a Force Majeure Event does not include any action taken by the Public Utility Commission of Texas (PUCT) or ERCOT, nor does it include wholesale prices whether or not resulting from a Force Majeure Event, nor any event caused in whole or in part by a failure to follow Good Utility Practice, or to satisfy requirements under applicable law or the Protocols regarding weatherization or physical resiliency.

 Market Participant

-An Entity, other than ERCOT, that engages in any activity that is in whole or in part the subject of these Protocols, regardless of whether that Entity has signed an Agreement with ERCOT.
-Examples of such an Entity include but are not limited to the following:
+An Entity, other than ERCOT, that has executed a Standard Form Market Participant Agreement (Section 22, Attachment A, Standard Form Market Participant Agreement) and is registered with ERCOT under one or more of the following categories:

 (a) Load Serving Entity (LSE);